 This is the fourth in a series of 7 “Cake Batter” classes.
-We’ve been using the traditional “quatre quarts” pound cake recipe as a tool to understand the science of cake batter.
+We’ve been using the traditional “quatre quarts” pound cake recipe as a tool to understand the baking science of cake batter.
 This post will explore another ingredient in cake batter, eggs.

 In the 3rd class we looked at one of the cake structure-builders, flour.
 We learned that low protein, chlorinated cake flour produced a cake with a light and tender texture.
 Now it’s time to learn about the other structure-builder for cake batter, eggs.